Azimuthal asymmetries of charged hadrons produced in high-energy muon scattering off longitudinally polarised deuterons: Theoretical framework

+The diagram contributes to the asymmetry Eq.~(\ref{eq2}) via the term $\id\sigma_{0T}$.
+Other PDFs convoluted with corresponding FFs can also contribute to the cross section of spinless or unpolarised hadron production off longitudinally polarised deuterons and their expected azimuthal modulations.
+As motivated in Ref. \cite{Alekseev:2010dm}, out of predicted terms the $\phi$-independent term $a^0_{h^\pm}$ and four modulation terms up to the order of $M/Q$ are retained for the analysis: -2mm

-Except of the terms with amplitudes $a_{h^\pm}^{0}$ and $a_{h^\pm}^{\sin2\phi}$, which are related to the twist-2 helicity PDF $g_{1L}$ and the worm-gear-L PDF $h_{1L}^\bot$, respectively, none of the modulations were unambiguously observed so far for longitudinally polarised deuterons \cite{Airapetian:2002mf}.
-The other amplitudes in Eq.~(\ref{eq3}) are either related to twist-3 PDFs or to twist-2 PDFs suppressed by the small factor $\tan\theta_\gamma$, i.e.\ transversity PDF $h_1$ and Sivers PDF $f_{1T}^\bot$ in $a_{h^\pm }^{\sin\phi}$, pretzelosity PDF $h_{1T}^\bot$ in $a_{h^\pm}^{\sin3\phi}$ and worm-gear-T PDF $g_{1T}$ in $a_{h^\pm}^{\cos\phi}$.
-The COMPASS results \cite{Alekseev:2010dm} obtained from the 2002--2004 data showed some indications for a possible $x$-dependence of the modulation amplitudes $a_{h^\pm}^{\sin2\phi}$ and $a_{h^\pm}^{\cos\phi}$.
-In Equation~(\ref{eq3}) we disregarded the contribution of the term with amplitude $a^{\cos2\phi}$, which could have appeared from $\id\sigma_{00}$ in the denominator of Eq.~(\ref{eq2}).
-This amplitude is expected \cite{Adolph:2014pwc,arneodo,Airapetian:2012yg} to be of the order of 0.1 and would enter Eq.~(\ref{eq3}) with the factor $a^0_{h^\pm}$ that is of the order of $10^{-3}$ (see Table~\ref{tab2}).
+-1mm The sign and the amplitude of each modulation is a subject of the $a_{h^\pm}(\phi)$ data analysis (see Section 3.6).
+In Eq. (\ref{eq3}), the term $a_{h^\pm}^{0}$ is related to the well known helicity PDF $g_{1L}$ contributing to asymmetries via $d\sigma_{LL}$.
+The two terms with amplitudes $a_{h^\pm}^{\sin2\phi}$ and $a_{h^\pm}^{\sin\phi}$ reported in Ref. \cite{Airapetian:2002mf} are related to the worm-gear-L PDF $h_{1L}^\bot$, and to the PDFs $h_L$ and $f_L$, respectively, contributing to the asymmetries via $d\sigma_{0L}$.
+The transversity PDF $h_1$ and Sivers PDF $f_{1T}^\bot$ can also contribute to the term with amplitude $a_{h^\pm }^{\sin\phi}$ via $d\sigma_{0T}$ with a small factor $\tan\theta_\gamma$.
+Other terms in Eq. (\ref{eq3}), not seen yet in experiments with longitudinally polarised deuterons, are the terms with amplitudes $a_{h^\pm}^{\sin3\phi}$ and $a_{h^\pm}^{\cos\phi}$.
+They are related to the pretzelosity PDF $h_{1T}^\bot$ and the worm-gear-T PDF $g_{1T}$ contributing to asymmetries via $d\sigma_{0T}$ and $d\sigma_{LT}$, respectively, suppressed by the small factor $\tan\theta_\gamma$.
+The COMPASS results \cite{Alekseev:2010dm} obtained from the 2002 -- 2004 data suggested some indications for a possible $x$-dependence of terms with amplitudes $a_{h^\pm}^{\sin2\phi}$ and $a_{h^\pm}^{\cos\phi}$.
+The contribution of the term with amplitude $a_{h^\pm}^{\cos2\phi}$ which could have appeared from $\id\sigma_{00}$ in the denominator of Eq.~(\ref{eq2}) is disregarded.
+This amplitude is expected \cite{arneodo,Airapetian:2012yg} to be of the order of 0.1 and would enter Eq.~(\ref{eq3}) with the factor $a^0_{h^\pm}$, that is of the order of $10^{-3}$ for integrated asymmetries (see Table 2), or with $a_{h^\pm }^0 (x)\leq 0.05$ for asymmetries as functions of kinematic variables (see Fig. \ref{fig4}).
 This is beyond our experimental accuracy.
-The same comments apply to possible contributions of terms with amplitudes $a^{\cos\phi}$ and $a^{\sin\phi}$ which also originate from the denominator of Eq.~(\ref{eq2}).
-The small impact of the disregarded modulations on the amplitudes in Eq.~(\ref{eq3}) is confirmed by the 2006 data (see Section 3.7).
+The same comments apply to possible contributions of terms with amplitudes $a_{h^\pm}^{\cos\phi}$ and $a_{h^\pm}^{\sin\phi}$ which also could originate from $\id\sigma_{00}$ and $\id\sigma_{L0}$ of the denominator of Eq.~(\ref{eq2}), respectively.
+The negligible impact of the disregarded modulations on the amplitudes in Eq.~(\ref{eq3}) is confirmed by the 2006 data (see Section 3.6).
+All modulation amplitudes obtained in this Paper refer to the average value of the beam polarisation equal to $-80\%$.